ska-telescope/developer.skatelescope.org/src/reference/vault.rst

          file: <true to inject as a file, false otherwise>
      ...

 If the secret is injected as a file, the environment variable contains the **path** to the secret.
-If it is as environment variable, it will hold the **value**.
+If it is as an environment variable, it will hold the **value**.

 Debugging
 ---------

-Debugging is simpler, as if anything is wrong the job will not start.
+Debugging is simpler as, if anything is wrong with the job, it will not start.
 The debug messages are not always helpful, but they will probably revolve around either access to the secret or the authentication:

 - Authentication configuration: